 LOL, please don’t send me notes about being neurotic… I already know 😜

 Bananas Come in All Kinds of Shapes and Sizes

 The biggest banana is probably more of a plantain, it’s called the “rhino banana” or the “rhino horn plantain.”
 It’s about 14 to 16 inches long.
-The largest bunch of bananas according to The Guiness Book of World Records has 473 individual bananas on it and was grown in the Canary Islands and weighed 287 pounds.
+The largest bunch of bananas according to The Guinness Book of World Records has 473 individual bananas on it, was grown in the Canary Islands and weighed 287 pounds.

 Parts of Colorado are still the wild west and I live next to open space!
-Out here we think about what we throw out, and I never litter, and even most of our trash receptacles are ‘locked’ (in public areas) so it doesn’t cause mayhem (or harm) to our wildlife.
+Out here we think about what we throw out, and I never litter.
+Even most of our trash receptacles are ‘locked’ (in public areas) so it doesn’t cause mayhem (or harm) to our wildlife.
 Okay, back to bananas, and I mean it this time… this article is just too much fun to write, can you tell?!

 There’s some evidence-based facts about banana health benefits:

 Bananas are rich in tyrosine which we already talked about as the amino acid needed to make dopamine.
 Did you know that Thyroid Hormone requires tyrosine too?
 A deficiency in tyrosine means reduced thyroid hormone activity and could contribute to hypothyroidism.
 Bananas could be useful for people with low thyroid hormone because tyrosine (along with iodine) are the constituents thyroid hormone, which makes you lose weight, feel pretty and grow beautiful hair and nails.
 Thyroid hormone is responsible for how cold (or warm) you feel too.
 Thyroid hormone is your energy hormone.
 It is your body’s fat-burning switch!
 You can’t make thyroid hormone without tyrosine, and again, bananas contain it.